AlexiaChen/awesome-stars/README.md

 - [spieglt/FlyingCarpet](https://github.com/spieglt/FlyingCarpet) – File transfer between Android, iOS, Linux, macOS, and Windows over ad hoc WiFi.
 No network infrastructure required, just two devices with WiFi chips in close range.
 - [google/tarpc](https://github.com/google/tarpc) – An RPC framework for Rust with a focus on ease of use.
 - [PyO3/pyo3](https://github.com/PyO3/pyo3) – Rust bindings for the Python interpreter
-- [tensorchord/pgvecto.rs](https://github.com/tensorchord/pgvecto.rs) – Vector database plugin for Postgres, written in Rust, specifically designed for LLM
+- [tensorchord/pgvecto.rs](https://github.com/tensorchord/pgvecto.rs) – Scalable Vector database plugin for Postgres, written in Rust, specifically designed for LLM
 - [kdash-rs/kdash](https://github.com/kdash-rs/kdash) – A simple and fast dashboard for Kubernetes
 - [CleanCut/ultimate_rust_crash_course](https://github.com/CleanCut/ultimate_rust_crash_course) – Rust Programming Fundamentals - one course to rule them all, one course to find them...
 - [Tracel-AI/burn](https://github.com/Tracel-AI/burn) – Burn is a new comprehensive dynamic Deep Learning Framework built using Rust with extreme flexibility, compute efficiency and portability as its primary goals.